advis61/OracleOfDereth/README.md

 ## Usage

-There are 3 main areas: the Status HUD, Buffs List and John Tracker.
+There are 4 main areas: the Status HUD, Buffs List, John Tracker and Void Target View.

 ### Status HUD